 Parasites may cause a pot belly, diarrhea, bloody stools, vomiting and in severe cases- dehydration, weight loss and even death if not treated.

-These are blood tests that should be ran yearly on patients (especially pets that are over 8 years old).
+Wellness testing is a series of blood tests based on age that are recommended to be performed yearly on patients (especially pets that are over 8 years old).
 These blood tests will show us how well the patients organs are functioning (ie, kidney and liver function), it will also tell us if the patient is anemic, has any infections, or glucose problems.

 Heartworm unlike intestinal parasites (ie. roundworm, whipworm, etc.) are not found in the stomach or intestinal tract.
 They are found in the bloodstream and are transmitted by mosquitos.